20 Questions To Guide School Leaders During COVID-19 Pandemic

 15. How can we differentiate our professional learning to meet the needs of all of our teachers?

-16. How can we help our teachers do less content delivery and more making of meaning?
+16. How can we help our teachers do less content delivery and more meaning-making?

 17. How can we help our teachers empower and ensure deeper thinking and learning?